Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

      // NOTE: ❌'s and ❔'s only apply to stacks based deployments.
 Regular deployments should be able to use any
      // valid Bicep expression.
      ✅ kubeConfig: aksCluster.listClusterAdminCredential().kubeconfig[0].value
+     ✅ kubeConfig: aksKubeConfig(aksCluster, 0) // alternative, if above is too difficult to validate
      ❌ kubeConfig: loadFileContent('kubeconfig.txt')
      ❌ kubeConfig: secureParam
      ❌ kubeConfig: nonSecureParam